Anna Maria Baldursdottir converts a penalty kick in the Red Storm's BIG EAST win.

 Stone also coached at Herricks High School in Long Island for two seasons.
 The team won the 1992 Nassau County Class A Championship and the1993 Nassau County Conference I title.

-Outside of St. John's, Stone has been an age group coach in the Eastern New York South Girls Olympic Development Program and is currently the head coach of the Youth Soccer Olympic Development Region 1 East U-17 squad.
+Outside of St. John's, Stone has been an age group coach in the Eastern New York South Girls Olympic Development Program and was previously the head coach of the Youth Soccer Olympic Development Region 1 East U-17 squad.
+He is currently the head man for the U-16 squad.

 In June 2005, he led the Eastern New York South Under-16 girls team to the 2005 U.S. Youth Soccer Region I Championship.